oracle/terraform-provider-oci/website/docs/r/opsi_operations_insights_warehouse_user.html.markdown

 The following attributes are exported:

 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
-* `connection_password` - User provided connection password for the AWR Data,  Enterprise Manager Data and Operations Insights OPSI Hub.
+* `connection_password` - User provided connection password for the AWR Data,  Enterprise Manager Data and Ops Insights OPSI Hub.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - Hub User OCID